rohitt99/tg-ytdlp-bot/README.md

 ### Installing ffmpeg (example for Ubuntu/Debian)

    you also need to install `ffmpeg`
    **ffmpeg** is essential since **yt-dlp** relies on it for merging streams (and in some cases for transcoding or extracting thumbnails).
+Also ffmpeg is needed for embedding subtitles and for slpitting bigger that 2gb videos into parts.
 To install ffmpeg on a Debian-based system, run:

    ```sh
    sudo apt-get update